hjwp/www.obeythetestinggoat.com/content/getting_selenium_to_wait_for_page_load.md

-## And for bonus points!
+## And for bonus points...

-Use the contextmanager decorator and the scary, magical yield keyword!
+Use the contextmanager decorator and the magical-but-slightly-scary yield keyword!

 ```python
 from contextlib import contextmanager